e-dog/ProceduralFairings/Misc/readme.txt

 Maximum (and minimum) part size is limited by tech.
 See GameData/ProceduralFairings/common.cfg for details.

 --- Version history ---
+3.14
+-Updated for the new FAR.
+-Reduced fairing shape update rate in the editor to 2 times per second.
+-Adjusted default fairing decoupler value to avoid "vessel changed" messages spammed by bugged KSP sliders.

 3.13
 -Updated for KSP 1.0.2.
 -Rewrote automatic payload struts, strutting all shielded parts now.